wallytutor/RadCalNet.jl/README.md

 y = RadCalNet.model(x)
 ```

-The array of inputs `x` is defined below.
+The array of inputs `x` is defined below, and `y` provides gas emissitivy and transmissivity, respectively.
+Notice that `x` must be a column vector with entries of type `Float32`.

 | Index | Quantity          | Units | Minimum | Maximum |
 | :---: | :--------------:  | :---: | :-----: | :-----: |